xinwenfu/mitmproxy-get/README.md

 # MITM against HTTPS

 mitmproxy is able to [decrypt encrypted traffic on the fly](https://docs.mitmproxy.org/stable/concepts-howmitmproxyworks/).
-There are two methods to enable such function:
+There are two methods to enable such function and we use the second method as a demo.
 - Install mitmproxy’s CA on the client device.
 - Use the self-signed server certificate as mitmproxy’s CA.
-Since our client ESP32 does not have functions for installing trusted CA, we use the second method.

 We first generate the required PEM format file by running command:
 ```
 cd ~/Documents